Amplitude analysis of the $\Xi^+_c\to pK^-\pi^+$ decay and $\Xi^+_c$ baryon polarization measurement in semileptonic beauty-hadron decays: Amplitude and polarization fits

 where \mqpk and \mqkpi are the squared invariant masses and $\theta_p,\phi_p$ and $\chi$ are the angles describing the decay orientation with respect to the \Xicp polarization system.
 The angles $\theta_p$ and $\phi_p$ are the polar and azimuthal angles of the proton momentum, while $\chi$ is the angle between the plane formed by the proton momentum and the \Xicp quantization axis, and the plane formed by the kaon and pion momenta, where momenta are expressed in the \Xicp rest frame.
 The phase-space variables are computed after constraining the mass of the $p\Km\pip$ candidate to the known \Xicp mass.
 The detailed definition of the amplitude model, \Xicp helicity systems and phase-space variables is given in Ref.~\cite{LHCb-PAPER-2022-002}.

 The free parameters of the amplitude model are determined by an unbinned maximum-likelihood fit to the five phase-space observables.
 The detector efficiency effects on the \Xicpkpi phase space are included using calibrated simulation events passing event selection, while the background contribution is introduced using factorized Legendre-polynomial expansions, derived from data mass sidebands.
+Their distributions represent reliably the background contribution in the signal region since phase-space variables are mostly uncorrelated with the invariant mass $m(\proton\Km\pip)$.
 The maximum-likelihood fit is performed simultaneously on the separate Run 1 and Run 2 datasets, using specific simulation samples and background parametrizations for each dataset.

 The amplitude fitting code is based on a version of the \mbox{\textsc{TensorFlowAnalysis}} package~\cite{TFA} adapted to three-body amplitudes in five-dimensional phase-space fits~\cite{Marangotto:2713231}.
 This package depends on the machine-learning framework \tensorflow~\cite{tensorflow2015-whitepaper} interfaced with \mbox{\textsc{Minuit}} minimization~\cite{James:1975dr} via the \root package~\cite{Brun:1997pa}.
 The fit is performed using multiple gradient-descent minimization with different, randomized, initial values of the parameters to ensure that the best fit point in parameter space is reached.